On-lattice Vicsek model in confined geometries: Model and order parameter

 The second term $\zeta_i(t)$ is a random angle drawn from a uniform probability distribution over ($-\eta/2,\eta/2$).
 The range of the distribution $\eta$ can be interpreted as a temperature of the system.
 It is the main mechanism that counteracts the alignment and hence the order in the system.

-2. Update of the position.
+2. After the directions are updated for all particles the positions get updated.
 Each particle is assigned a new position according to

 In summary, the VM has five free parameters, particle number $N$, system size $L$, velocity $v_0$, interaction range $R$ and the noise strength $\eta$.
 These parameters are not independent of each other and can be reduced to four effective parameters.
-The behaviour of the VM only depends on the system size $L$, the noise strength $\eta$, the density of interaction spheres $\rho = \frac{NR^2}{L^2}$ and the ratio of velocity and interaction range $v_r =\frac{v_0}{R}$.
-To quantify the behaviour of the model, Vicsek et al. \cite{Vicsek} introduced the polar order parameter $v_a$, such that
+The behaviour of the VM only depends on the system size $\frac{L}{R}$, the noise strength $\eta$, the density of interaction spheres $\rho = \frac{NR^2}{L^2}$ and the ratio of velocity and interaction range $v_r =\frac{v_0}{R}$.

+To quantify the behaviour of the model, Vicsek et al. \cite{Vicsek} have introduced the polar order parameter $v_a$, such that

 The order parameter $v_a$ is the average normalised velocity of the system.
-That means, if $v_a = 1$, all particles move in the same direction, and if $v_a = 0$ all particles move completely uncorrelated (randomly) in the system.
+That means, if $v_a = 1$, all particles move in the same direction, and if $v_a \approx 0$ all particles move uncorrelated in the system.
+It should be added that the order parameter can only truly reach zero in infinite systems, as there are finite size effects in the direction summation which lead to a remaining order parameter $v_a \approx \frac{1}{\sqrt{N}}$ \cite{Vicsek_final_understood} even in total random systems.
 The VM shows a phase transition, from an ordered motion state to a disordered motion state, with increasing $\eta$ \cite{vicsek_model_vectorial_noise}.
 In large systems, the state of the system changes from coherently moving swarms, to a band phase to a "cross sea" phase and finally to a completely uncorrelated state \cite{K_rsten_2020}.